Mikey Devlin: Hibernian

 After leaving Fleetwood before the end of the January transfer window, Devlin trained with Hibernian.
 He signed a short-term contract with the club on 13 February 2023.

+Livingston

+Devlin left Hibs at the end of the 2022–23 season and signed for Livingston.
+He was appointed club captain.

+Ayr United

+After leaving Livingston at the end of the 2023–24 season, he signed for Ayr United in July 2024.

 International career

 Devlin was included in the Scotland squad for the first time in October 2018.
 He was recalled in May 2019, one of five uncapped players to feature.
-He made his debut on 10 October 2019 in a Euro 2020 qualifier against Russia.
-He started the game and played the whole match as Scotland lost 0–4.
+He made his international debut on 10 October 2019 in a Euro 2020 qualifier against Russia, playing the whole match as Scotland lost 0–4.